Nick Twisk: Jong AZ

 Twisk made his professional league debut for Jong AZ in the Eerste Divisie on 30 April 2021 in the 0–1 away match against Roda JC Kerkrade.
-Twisk was rewarded with a new contract in April 2022, designed to keep him at AZ until the summer of 2024.
+Twisk was rewarded with a new extended two-year contract in April 2022.
+In 2024, he signed another two-year contract extension.
+However, a meniscus injury to his knee sidelined him for a total of 516 days, missing 58 matches.
+By the 2025–26 season, Twisk was captain of the Jong AZ, and the oldest player in the team, playing in midfield but also occasionally at centre-back.